 Joe also played an instrumental role in passing important bills through the Massachusetts Legislature, including the groundbreaking Insurance Industry Community Investment Act (1998,) the Affordable Housing Trust Fund (2000,) the Small Business Technical Assistance Program (2006,) a comprehensive anti-foreclosure law (2007), a new law to help preserve “expiring-use” affordable rental communities (2009), the Community Investment Tax Credit (2012), and in partnership with MassINC, the Neighborhood Hub (2018).
 During the COVID pandemic, he played a leading role in efforts to establish the state’s Eviction Prevention Initiative and its Small Business Relief and Recovery efforts.
 He is a co-founder of the Coalition for an Equitable Economy.

-Prior to working for MACDC, Mr. Kriesberg worked for eight years on energy and environmental issues for nonprofit organizations in Washington, DC and Boston, MA.
-Mr. Kriesberg has a B.A. from Binghamton University (New York State) and a J.D.
+Prior to working for MACDC, Joe worked on energy and environmental issues for nonprofit organizations in Washington, DC and Boston, MA.
+Joe has a B.A. from Binghamton University (New York State) and a J.D.
 Degree from Northeastern University in Boston.
-He is a member of the Massachusetts Bar.
-He lives in Boston, MA, with his wife, Dina Brownstein; they have two adult children, Joshua and Michael.
+He lives in Boston, MA, with his wife, Dina Brownstein.
+They have two adult children, Joshua and Michael.